 The ExCom's primary purpose is to function when the Board is not in session.
-The Committee shall have all the power and authority of the Board in the governance, management and direction of the business and affairs of the Company except for those matters expressly provided for in Section 35 of the Corporation Code, the Company's By-Laws and other pertinent laws, rules or regulations.
+The Committee shall have all the power and authority of the Board in the governance, management and direction of the business and affairs of the Corporation except for those matters expressly provided for in Section 35 of the Corporation Code, the Corporation's By-Laws and other pertinent laws, rules or regulations.

-- 3.1.1 The ExCom shall have the following duties and responsibilities: - 3.1.1.
-Assist the Board in overseeing the implementation of strategies and sustaining the Corporation's long-term success and competitiveness in a manner consistent with its vision / mission; - 3.1.2.
-Review of major issues facing the organization; - 3.1.3.
-Monitoring of the operating activities of each business group; - 3.1.4.
-Defining and monitoring the Company's performance improvement goals; - 3.1.5.
-Defining group-wide policies and actions and overseeing their implementation; - 3.1.6.
-Fostering the sharing of information in all areas of the business group; - 3.1.7.
-Performs other functions as the committee may deem appropriate within its scope or as assigned by the Board; and - 3.1.8.
-All duties and responsibilities as provided in the Executive Committee Charter. - 3.1.2 An act of the ExCom which is within the scope of its power shall not require ratification or approval for its validity and effectivity. - 3.1.3 All actions of the ExCom shall be reported to the Board at the meeting thereof following such action and shall be subject to revision by the Board. - 3.2.
-The Audit Committee external audit processes and compliance with applicable laws and regulations. consists of at least three (3) members of the Board, preferably with accounting or finance background, one (1) of whom shall be an independent director and another should have related audit experience.
+- 3.1.1.
+The ExCom shall have the following duties and responsibilities: - a.
+Assist the Board in overseeing the implementation of strategies and sustaining the Corporation's long-term success and competitiveness in a manner consistent with its vision / mission; - b.
+Review of major issues facing the organization; - c.
+Monitoring of the operating activities of each business group; - d.
+Defining and monitoring the Corporation's performance improvement goals; - e.
+Defining group-wide policies and actions and overseeing their implementation; - f.
+Fostering the sharing of information in all areas of the business group; - g.
+Performs other functions as the committee may deem appropriate within its scope or as assigned by the Board; and - h.
+All duties and responsibilities as provided in the Executive Committee Charter. - 3.1.2.
+An act of the ExCom which is within the scope of its power shall not require ratification or approval for its validity and effectivity. - 3.1.3.
+All actions of the ExCom shall be reported to the Board at the meeting thereof following such action and shall be subject to revision by the Board.

+3.2.
+The Audit Committee

+The Audit Committee's (AudCom) primary function is to enhance the Board's oversight capability over the Corporation's financial reporting, internal control system, internal and external audit processes and compliance with applicable laws and regulations.
+It shall be composed of at least three (3) non-executive members of the Board, the majority of whom, including the Chairman, shall be independent.
+The Chairman of the AudCom shall not be the Chairman of the Board or any other committee.
 Each member shall have adequate understanding at least or competence at most of the Corporation's financial management systems and environment particularly, in the areas of accounting, audit and finance.
 In accordance with this, the members of the Committee may be removed or replaced, and any vacancies in the Committee shall be filled by the Board.